victorjonsson/PHP-Benchmark/README.md

 ### Setup (composer)

-Not so much you need to do, add the dependency "phpbenchmark/phpbenchmark" to composer.json and your set to go.
+Not so much you need to do, add the dependency "phpbenchmark/phpbenchmark" to composer.json and your'e set to go.

 ### Example code